Reinforcement Learning Approaches for the Orienteering Problem with Stochastic and Dynamic Release Dates: Reinforcement Learning Solution Approaches

-To explain how the batch approach works, a toy example with 8 requests is displayed in Table \ref{table:batchTitle}, \IL{and the output is shown in Table \ref{table:batchContent} and Figure \ref{fig:batch}.} Note that \IL{in Table \ref{table:batchTitle} we also consider the ending time of route 0 (whose value is to be defined),} that is the route that leaves immediately from the depot. \IL{The ending time of route 0 will allow to schedule only those batches that can start after the route 0 is completed.} The role of this parameter will become clearer in the following sections where we explain how the output of the batch algorithm is integrated in the two solution approaches.
+To explain how the batch approach works, a toy example with 9 requests is displayed in Table \ref{table:batchTitle}, and the output is shown in Table \ref{table:batchContent} and Figure \ref{fig:batch}.
+Note that in Table \ref{table:batchTitle} we also consider the ending time of route 0 (which is a decision variable defined in the ILP model, where it is denoted as $\tau_{end}^0$, see Section \ref{ILP: model}), that is the route leaving immediately from the depot.
+Its ending time will allow scheduling only those batches that can start after route 0 is completed.
+The role of this parameter will become clearer in the following sections, where we explain how the output of the batch algorithm is integrated with the two solution approaches.
 As the deadline is 16, the first batch route should be completed no later than 16.
-Each route lasts 1 time unit (according to Daganzo's formula) so the three requests with expected release date equal to 15 are assigned to batch 1 (which is mapped as the first future route backward).
-Correspondingly, the start time of the tour is 15.
-For batch 2, its ending time is 15 so its starting time is 14.
-Thus the two requests with expected release dates equal to 14 are assigned to the batch.
-As batch 2 has a residual capacity of 1, any of the known requests (with ID 1, 2 and 3) can be assigned to it.
-In addition, requests 1, 2 and 3 can be assigned to batch 3.
+Each route lasts one time unit (according to Daganzo's formula), so the tour's start time is 15.
+A batch can serve three requests at most.
+As the value of the solution does not depend on the subset of requests served but just on their number, we arbitrarily assign to batch 1 (which is mapped as the last future route) the three requests with the highest index.
+For batch 2, its ending time is 15, so its starting time is 14.
+Thus the two requests with sampled release dates equal to 14 are assigned to the batch.
+As batch 2 has a residual capacity of 1, any known requests (with IDs 1, 2, and 3) can be assigned to it.
+In addition, requests 1, 2, and 3 can be assigned to batch 3.
 Table \ref{table:batchContent} describes the content of batches and displays the values of $k(i)$.
 It also shows that batches 2 and 3 are the ones that can be used to serve known requests (thus, they belong to set $K_0$) with the check mark on the last row.
-Note that, in case a request $i \in N_e^{unknown}$ is not assigned to any batch (for example, because its release date is larger than the starting time of route 1 or because there are no sufficient batches to include all requests), then $k(i)=0$.
-Finally, as shown in the following sections, to evaluate if each future route is executable, we need to check whether the starting time is greater than the ending time of the route leaving immediately from the depot, that is route 0.
-This is done through the optmization models presented in the following section.
+If a request $i \in N_e^{unknown}$ is not assigned to any batch (for example, because its release date is larger than the starting time of batch 1 or because there are no sufficient batches to include all requests), then $k(i)=0$.